Skip to content

 <template>

-<form @submit.prevent="submit">
+<form @submit="this.submit(event)">

-<input x-model="user.name" placeholder="Name" required>
+<input x-model="this.name" placeholder="Name" required>

-<input x-model="user.email" type="email" placeholder="Email" required>
+<input x-model="this.email" type="email" placeholder="Email" required>

-<button type="button" @click="cancel">Cancel</button>
+<button type="button" @click="this.cancel()">Cancel</button>

 </form>